Behavior Prior Representation learning for Offline Reinforcement Learning: All Experimental Results

-\paragraph{Experimental Setup} The purpose of this experiment is to demonstrate that, when compared to the state-of-the-art representation objectives, BPR still has a competitive advantage.
-In this experiment, we follow the pretrain-finetune paradigm suggested by ~\citet{DBLP:conf/icml/YangN21}, i.e., we first pretrain state representations of 100k time steps, then the learned encoder is fixed and applied to the downstream task, which performs the BRAC~\citep{DBLP:journals/corr/abs-1911-11361} agent for 100K steps.
-Same as the configuration from ~\citet{DBLP:conf/icml/YangN21}, we also fix the regularization strengths and policy learning rates in BRAC for all domains.
-And since representation is more valuable in informative data, our experiment does not include interaction pairs collected by a random policy, but rather has interest in the dataset collected from a learned (or at least partially learned) agent.
-The experiment is still conducted on the D4RL mujoco tasks, with 16 tasks in total included.
-In this setting, the pretraining datasets and downstream datasets are the same, determined by a single choice of task.
-We compare our method to several published leading representation RL algorithms which include: (1) \textbf{ACL}~\citep{DBLP:conf/icml/YangN21}, applys contrastive learning on the transformer-based architecture; (2) \textbf{Fourier}~\citep{DBLP:conf/nips/NachumY21}, is implemented as contrastive learning where the transition dynamics are approximated by an implicit linear model with representations given by random Fourier features; (3) \textbf{Forward model}, uses the state representation and the action to predict the reward and next state given a sub-trajectory, where the transition probability is defined as an entropy-based model; (4) \textbf{Inverse model}, similar to Forward model but rather use the current state representation and the next state representation to predict the current action; (5) \textbf{Contrastive}, learn state representation with contrastive objective. \paragraph{Analysis} Figure~\ref{fig:app_curve_repr} and Figure~\ref{fig:rep_compare_curve} provides the performance comparison results for BPR and other representation objectives on D4RL mujoco dataset.
+\paragraph{Analysis} Figure~\ref{fig:app_curve_repr} and Figure~\ref{fig:rep_compare_curve} provide the performance comparison results for BPR and other representation objectives on D4RL mujoco dataset.
 We find that BPR outperforms or at least is competitive with the previous state-of-the-art methods in the majority of environments.
 Notably, the variance on expert and medium datasets is much smaller than that on medium-expert and medium-replay datasets, especially for BPR, which indicates that the learned representation is more stable when the dataset is from the same level of the agent.
-The underlying reason may be that the behavior policy of the mixed dataset could differ even in the same mini-batch in the training stage, which will limit the ability of the neural network to learn the information related to (near) optimal decision making.
+The underlying reason may be that the behavior policy of the mixed dataset could differ even in the same mini-batch in the training stage, which will limit the ability of the neural network to learn the information related to (near) optimal decision-making.
 This suggests that the representation quality could be impacted more by the characteristics of the dataset, than the representation objectives, which confirms the observation of ~\citet{DBLP:journals/corr/abs-2111-04714}.
-We also notice that even with the pretrained encoder learned from BPR, there still remains a large performance gap between the BRAC agent and the baseline TD3+BC agent, indicates that despite the representation objective being helpful for Offline RL, choosing the suitable offline agent for different tasks is still essential for improving the performance, which may also partially solve the aforementioned high variance issue of the different dataset.
+We also notice that even with the pretrained encoder learned from BPR, there still remains a large performance gap between the BRAC agent and the baseline TD3+BC agent, indicating that despite the representation objective being helpful for Offline RL, choosing the suitable offline agent for different tasks is still essential for improving the performance, which may also partially solve the aforementioned high variance issue of the different dataset.
 Furthermore, to understand the performance difference of different representation objectives comprehensively, we additionally use uncertainty-aware comparisons for all these methods.